Your Kitchen, Your Style

-When kitchen cabinets are properly prepared and a cabinet-specific paint is applied, the results are guaranteed to be durable, washable and long lasting.
-At Catchlight, we will apply paint by spraying which provides a smooth flawless appearance or by brush which is more traditional.
-The choice is purely esthetic and a matter of personal preference.
+When kitchen cabinets are properly prepared and a cabinet-specific paint color is applied, the results are guaranteed to be durable, washable, and long-lasting.
+At Catchlight, we apply paint either by spraying which provides a smooth, flawless appearance, or by brush, which is more traditional.
+The choice is purely aesthetic and a matter of personal preference.

-Cabinet refinishing is typically done on location to minimize handling and logistics, however, removable elements – such as door and drawer fronts – can be taken off site if requested.
-Hardware is best removed, stored and reinstalled once the new finish has fully cured.
+Refinishing kitchen cabinets is typically done on location to minimize handling and logistics.
+However, removable elements – such as door and drawer fronts – can be taken off site if requested.
+Hardware is best removed, stored, and reinstalled once the new paint finish has fully cured.

 Do kitchens need special paint?

 Yes, and no. While a kitchen presents a more engaging and interactive environment than most rooms in the house, using a high quality paint should afford appropriate and sufficient protection and durability.
 All premium paints are highly washable these days.
 Similarly, a cabinet grade paint should wear well when properly applied.
 Expect unusual wear and premature failure where paint is exposed to steam from a dishwasher vent, drips from sink overflow, or heat discoloration due to stove top proximity.

 What is the difference between spraying and painting cabinets?

 While spraying provides a smooth, virtually flawless appearance, brush application is more traditional.
 The choice is purely esthetic and a matter of personal preference.
 We’ll be happy to show you samples so that you can make an informed choice.

 How long will it take to paint my kitchen?